-The organic matter content is significantly low in the deep-sea sediments.
+The organic matter content is significantly low in the deepsea sediments.
 However, the distribution and diversity of the prokaryotic communities inhabiting carbonate samples imply greater organic carbon availability in the interior carbonates compared to the exterior (Li et al., 2014).
 It is known that polychaetes' mixing sediment particles is an important driving force behind the chemical reaction and transport of organic matter in marine sediments (Berner and Westrich, 1985).
 Benthic fauna, including polychaetes, reconstruct the carbonate substratum to a great extent, which results in the fundamental alteration of their sedimentary environment.
-The aerobic respiration of bioturbated organic particles, such as mucus, would positively contribute to the aerobic respiration of bioturbated organic particles by heterotrophic (micro)organisms (Lohrer et al., 2004), whose reaction product, CO2, may be responsible for lowering the pH of porewater around the burrow relative to the inner carbonate sediment, which may drive the dissolution of original calcite in the microenvironment (Fig. 10) (Emerson and Bender, 1981; Aller, 1982; Kristensen, 2000).
-The isotopic composition in gray excrements is lighter when compared to the chalks (Fig. 9; Table 1).
-It is assumed that fecalpellets may be strongly depleted in 13C enrichment of the organism (Damste et al., 2002).
+The aerobic respiration of bioturbated organic particles, such as mucus, would positively contribute to the aerobic respiration of bioturbated organic particles by heterotrophic (micro)organisms (Lohrer et al., 2004), whose reaction product, CO2, may be responsible for lowering the pH of pore water around the burrow relative to the inner carbonate sediment, which may drive the dissolution of original calcite in the microenvironment (Fig. 10) (Emerson and Bender, 1981; Aller, 1982; Kristensen, 2000).
+The isotopic composition in gray excrement is lighter than that of the chalks (Fig. 9; Table 1).
+It is assumed that fecal pellets may be strongly depleted in 13C in isotopic mass balance with the 13C enrichment of the organism (Damste et al., 2002).
 That means bioturbated organic particles, such as mucus, will inherit enriched 13C, which is the major carbon source for microbial metabolic reaction.
-The local elevated concentration of dissolved CO_2 in pore water would trigger the dissolution of the original $CaCO_3$ phases, which is consistent with the results of SEM observations.
-For instance, the body chambers in the foraminiferal tests are partially filled by calcite cements (Fig. 6c), which is believed to be derived internally through solution transfer (Durney, 1972).
+The local elevated concentration of dissolved CO2 in pore water would trigger the dissolution of the original CaCO3 phases, which is consistent with the results of SEM observations.
+For instance, the body chambers in the foraminiferal tests are partially filled by calcite cements (Fig. 6c), which are believed to be derived internally through solution transfer (Durney, 1972).

-In addition, relic burrows allow sea water to directly penetrate into carbonate rocks and lead to the precipitation of 5 black Mn- and Fe-oxide precipitates in the inner surface of the burrow.
+In addition, relic burrows allow seawater to directly penetrate into carbonate rocks and lead to the precipitation of black Mn and Fe oxide precipitates in the inner surface of the burrow.
 The microbial oxidation of Fe2+ and Mn2+ in these sites would also greatly accelerate the dissolution of CaCO3 fossils (Emerson and Bender, 1981; Aller and Rude, 1988).
-Furthermore, thin Mn- and Fe-oxide precipitates may preventrapid ion exchange between bottom water and porewater within carbonate rocks.
-Ca2+ and CO32-, the products of CaCO3 dissolution, prefer to diffuse to the interior of carbonate rocks, and lead to the reprecipitation of calcites as cements with higherδ13C{PDB} values in carbonate rocks (Fig. 10).
+Furthermore, thin Mn and Fe oxide precipitates may prevent rapid ion exchange between bottom water and pore water within carbonate rocks.
+Ca2+ and CO32-, the products of CaCO3 dissolution, prefer to diffuse to the interior of carbonate rocks and lead to the reprecipitation of calcites as cements with higher $\delta^{13}C{PDB}$ values in carbonate rocks (Fig. 10).

-10 6.
-Conclusions
+6 Conclusions

 A lithified carbonate area characterized by active bioturbation was studied to explore the biological and geological interactions in this area.
-Although different parameters influenced by bioturbation cannot be easily differentiated in a study of natural samples, available evidence shows that active bioturbations may trigger the dissolution of original calcite above the saturation horizon, thus enhancing the deep-sea carbonate lithification on mid-ocean ridges.
+Although different parameters influenced by bioturbation cannot be easily differentiated in a study of natural samples, available evidence shows that active bioturbations may trigger the dissolution of original calcite above the saturation horizon, thus enhancing the deepsea carbonate lithification on mid-ocean ridges.
 The novel mechanism proposed here for nonburial carbonate lithification at the deep-sea seafloor sheds light on the potential interactions between deep-sea biota and sedimentary rocks and also illuminates the geological and biological importance of bioturbation on global deep-sea carbonate rocks.